gabijanag/Sentiment_Analyses_Cornell_Movie_Review/README.md

 Classifies movie reviews into positive and negative.
 Classification is done using two different classification methods in python 3.
 Accuracy achieved: 75 - 80 %

 ### Data processing pipeline

 The data has been cleaned up somewhat, for example:
 * The dataset is comprised of only English reviews.
 * All text has been converted to lowercase.
 * There is white space around punctuation like periods, commas, and brackets.
 * Text has been split into one snippet per line.

-To further proccess data:
+#### To further proccess data:
+* Remove punctuation
-* Remove all the special characters
+* Remove numbers.
 * Remove all the single characters
-* remove all the stopwords (except for not)
-* get the stemwords
+* Remove stopwords (except for not).
+Stop words are the most common words in a language like “the”, “a”, “on”, “is”, “all”.
+These words carry little importance to the sentiment analyces.
+* Lemmatization.
+The aim of lemmatization, like stemming, is to reduce inflectional forms to a common base form.
+As opposed to stemming, lemmatization does not simply chop off inflections.
+Instead it uses lexical knowledge bases to get the correct base forms of words.
-* tokenize the words
+* Tokenization.
+* Dealing with negations (like “not good”) is a critical step in Sentiment Analysis.
+A negation word can influence the tone of all the words around it, and ignoring negations is one of the main causes of misclassification.

 ### Movie Review Dataset